An Introduction to Self-Report Measurement: Concepts, Principles and Expectations

 About the Book

-- A clear set of assumptions that need to be made in order for self-report measurement to provide the researcher with valuable information.
+• A clear set of assumptions needed in order for self-report measures to yield valuable information;

-- A set of principles of sound self-report measurement practice based on science that relates to the assumptions that are needed.
+• A set of principles of sound self-report measurement practice based on a hundred years of science;

 Contents